-We want our colleagues to feel they belong at Barnardo’s and can grow and thrive at the charity.
+We want our colleagues to feel they belong and can grow and thrive with us.

 To make this happen we need to continue to attract, recruit and progress colleagues who represent the diverse communities of children, young people and families we serve across the UK.

-Understanding, reporting, and acting on our pay gaps for colleagues with Protected Characteristics is a key part of how we will achieve this – alongside our wider commitment to equality, diversity and inclusion.
+Understanding, reporting, and acting on our pay gaps for colleagues with protected characteristics is a key part of how we will achieve this.
+This is alongside our wider commitment to equality, diversity and inclusion.

 Gender pay gap

-Our latest report is based on data from April 2023, which shows that with 84% of our colleagues being female, Barnardo’s overall median gender pay gap was 7.7% in favour of men; and our mean gender pay gap was 12.9% in favour of men.
-While the median gender pay gap increased by 2% compared with 2022-23, it remains below the national average of 14.3%.
+Our latest report is based on data from April 2024, which shows that with 84% of our colleagues being female, Barnardo’s overall median gender pay gap was 5% in favour of men; and our mean gender pay gap was 12% in favour of men.
+Our median gap has reduced by 2.7% this year – continuing our downward trajectory and putting us even further ahead of the national average of 13.1%.

 Diversity pay gaps

-Our wider diversity pay gap analysis shows that we have a -10.1% median Ethnicity pay gap in favour of Black and Minoritised Ethic colleagues; a -3.3% median Disability pay gap, in favour of colleagues with a disabilities, and for our first-year reporting a -1.5% median LGB+ pay gap in favour of colleagues who identified with LGB+.
+Our wider diversity pay gap analysis shows that we have a -6.85% median pay gap in favour of Black and Minoritised Ethnic colleagues; a -4.56% median pay gap in favour of colleagues with a disability, and a slight gap of 2.56% favouring heterosexual colleagues.
+However, we are conscious that for all these characteristics, our sample sizes are smaller, so we are cautious in drawing conclusions.

 Taking action